 What indoor gardener hasn’t asked this question?
 As wonderful as they are, both for your health and your décor, it can sometimes seem that houseplants just love to die—especially if you’re relatively new to indoor gardening.
-Perhaps worse yet, in many cases gardeners are mystified by exactly why their beloved plant died.
+Perhaps worse yet, in many cases, gardeners are mystified by exactly why their beloved plant died.

 The good news is that plants really don't just die without a reason.
 In fact, houseplants are fairly predictable, depending on their species, and the vast majority of houseplant casualties are all caused by the same few factors.
-Here are the top reasons houseplants die:
+Here are the top reasons houseplants die.

 This is the first cousin to overwatering.
 Watering and drainage are so closely related, it’s hard to draw a distinction between them, but there’s no question that bad drainage kills a lot of plants.
 Poorly drained pots, which can include root-bound plants or simply old potting soil, can easily retain water in the bottom of the pot, even if it’s drier higher up.
 The result is roots that sit in water, creating the perfect conditions for root rot.
 Similarly, many people water their plants until the water runs out into the tray, but then they don’t empty the tray so the plant is literally sitting in a pond.
 This is also an invitation for root rot.
 As a rule, the better your drainage is, the more frequently you can water and the more latitude you have to make mistakes with watering.

-- Not repotting.
 It’s all too common that a plant owner will have a plant for a year or two, during which time the plant thrives and looks great, only to be startled and confused when the plant starts to fail for no reason.
 In many cases, this is caused by a root-bound plant that is no longer receiving adequate nutrition from the soil (because there’s hardly any left).
 Not all plants need to be repotted every year, but you should frequently check for root-bound plants.

-- Not enough water.
 This is mostly caused by neglect, so it’s a safe bet that people who let their plants die from lack of water really just don’t care.

 Notice the conspicuous absence of light and fertilizer issues on this list.
 The truth is that, if you’re getting the watering and drainage portion right, many plants can be very adaptable.
 A plant with a healthy root zone can often survive fluctuations in temperature, imperfect lighting conditions, and even less-than-ideal light levels.
 In this way, plants are a bit like houses: they need a strong foundation to thrive.
 That said, if you can provide the ideal amount of light and a judicious hand with the fertilizer, your plants will thrive.